 We can also plot a scatter chart with the price versus the horsepower.

 In general, the more horsepower, the more price.
 However, the price depends on all the inputs at the same time.

 The neural network will output the closing price as a function of all the different car features shown previously.

 For this approximation example, the neural network is composed of:

 The scaling layer transforms the original inputs to normalized values.
-Here the mean and standard deviation scaling method is set so that the input values have a mean of 0 and a standard deviation of 1.
+Here we set a mean and standard deviation scaling method so that the input values have a mean of 0 and a standard deviation of 1.

 Here two perceptron layers are added to the neural network.
 This number of layers is enough for most applications.
 The first layer has 15 inputs and 3 neurons.
 The second layer has 3 inputs and 1 neuron.